 - Burn nothing in the fireplace except dry firewood or CSIA-accepted manufactured logs.
 Never burn pressure-treated or painted wood.

-- Burn fires that consume the fuel.
-Burning wet or poor quality fuel results in slow fires and more creosote buildup on the flue.
+- Burn fires that consume fuel.
+Burning wet or poor-quality fuel results in slow fires and more creosote buildup on the flue.

 - Consider using a top-down burn method, which burns hotter, cleaner and produces less smoke than traditional fire-building methods.
-Place the largest logs on the bottom of the fireplace, then add a cross layer of smaller logs.
-Next, add some crushed newspaper and top it all with 1-inch of kindling.
+Place the largest logs on the bottom of the fireplace, then add a cross-layer of smaller logs.
+Next, add some crushed newspaper and top it all with an inch of kindling.
 Light the newspaper, sit back and enjoy the fire.